 - Simple E-mail – List all sources of information like blogs etc. Combine multiple sources of information, check it 2-3 times a day.
 Do not check e-mail as the first thing in the morning.
 Turn off email notifications.
-Keep zero inbox, to-do mails should go to to-do list, don’t let them linger in the inbox as unread mails.
+Keep zero inbox, to-do emails should go to the to-do list, don’t let them linger in the inbox as unread emails.

 - Simple filing – Reduce paper junk by moving to paperless delivery.
 File it using alphabetically listed folders, file immediately.

 - Declutter the workspace – since it allows you to focus and brings a sense of calmness.
 Remove everything from desk apart from essential items.
 Schedule regular decluttering sessions to keep clutter in check.
-If possible, reduce the habits which causes clutter in first place.
+If possible, reduce the habits which cause clutter in the first place.